raghul024/Scalable-inApp-Notification-System-For-Students/README.md

 ### Prerequisites

-To host as an public website u can execute the follwing files in <b>Heruko , Amazon Web Services (AWS), WordPress , Microsoft Azure</b>
+To host as an public website u can execute the follwing files in <b>Heroku , Amazon Web Services (AWS), WordPress , Microsoft Azure</b>

 To excute the login and academic profile page we need to install the latest version of <b>xampp</b>